hilo-software/ebike-battery-manager/README.md

     - This section has a lower precedence that Storage.

 ### Profiling a Battery and Charger pair
-- Run a full charge sequence and examine the log
+- Run a full charge sequence and examine the log.
+    - Do NOT use quiet mode (-q) or you will not see the detailed data you will need.
 - Ideally you will see distinct changes in power consumption levels
     - These large changes are a clue as to where the nominal/full charge occurs.
     - If you have a multimeter, this is a good place to begin setting various nominal cutoff points and then measuring the battery voltage after the cutoff occurs and the plug shuts down.